MZehren/ADTOF/README.md

 - [/estimations/beats/](./dataset/estimations/beats): beats estimated by [madmom](https://github.com/CPJKU/madmom)
 - [/estimations/beats_activation/](./dataset/estimations/beats_activation): activation output of madmom's beats estimation model

-You can build th
+You can build your copy of the dataset (with audio files) with scripts shares in the {/bin}(/bin) folder.

-### 1. Download Custom charts
+### 1. Download custom charts
 To build the dataset you will first need custom charts.
-The following script allows to download charts from the website [Rhythm Gaming World](https://rhythmgamingworld.com/).
+The script {downloadRhythmGamingWorld.py}(/bin/downloadRhythmGamingWorld.py) allows to download charts from the website [Rhythm Gaming World](https://rhythmgamingworld.com/):
 TODO: add the 2x bass versions
 >usage: downloadRhythmGamingWorld.py [-h] outputFolder
 >